 Per Share Amounts

 Per Common share amounts are net of applicable Preferred Stock dividends and liquidation preferences.
-The denominators used to calculate per Common share amounts as of March 31, 2013 and for the quarter then ended reflect the dilutive effects of unvested stock awards.
-Such effects are not material.
+The denominators used to calculate per Common share amounts for the quarter ended September 30, 2017, reflect, to the extent dilutive, the effects of 0.01 million unvested stock awards.

-The Company's portfolio consisted of Fannie Mae, Freddie Mac and Ginnie Mae mortgage securities and was valued at $24.3 billion as of March 31, 2013.
-During the first quarter of 2013, the annualized yield on average assets was 2.33%, and the annualized cost of funds on average liabilities (including realized cost of hedges) was 0.98%, resulting in a net interest spread of 1.35% for the quarter.
+As of September 30, 2017, the Company’s Agency Securities portfolio consisted of Fannie Mae, Freddie Mac and Ginnie Mae mortgage securities, substantially all of which are fixed rate securities, and was valued at $7.1 billion on a trade date basis.
+The Company’s Credit Risk and Non-Agency Securities portfolio was valued at $1.0 billion and the Company’s Interest-Only Securities portfolio was valued at $27.2 million.
+During Q3 2017, the annualized yield on the Company’s MBS portfolio (including TBA Agency Securities) was 3.06%, and the annualized cost of funds on average liabilities (including realized cost of hedges) was 1.42%, resulting in a net interest spread of 1.64% for Q3 2017.

 Portfolio Financing, Leverage and Interest Rate Hedges